iTwin/itwinjs-core/docs/core/learning/backend/AccessElements.md

 Every iModel contains a single "root" element that is the parent of all partitions.
 It is accessed by a special function:

 *Example:*

 ``` ts
 [[include:Elements.getRootSubject]]
 ```

 You can look up all other elements in various ways.
-As described in BIS Element Fundamentals, an element is identified by a unique ID and may also have a Code and/or a FederationGuid.
+As described in BIS Element Fundamentals, an element is identified by a unique Id and may also have a Code and/or a FederationGuid.
 If you know one of these identifiers, you can look up an element very efficiently.
 The [IModelDb.Elements.getElement]($backend) method makes that easy.

 *Example:*

 ``` ts
 [[include:Elements.getElement]]
 ```

-You can discover an element's ID by [using ECSQL](./ExecutingECSQL.md) to query other properties or even using [spatial queries](../SpatialQueries.md)
+You can discover an element's Id by [using ECSQL](./ExecutingECSQL.md) to query other properties or even using [spatial queries](../SpatialQueries.md)